muhfaris/devtools.nvim/README.md

 ## Features

 - **JSON Parsing:** Convert selected JSON text into a JSON object and replace it in the buffer.
+- **JSON String:** Convert a JSON object into a JSON string and replace it in the buffer.
 - **IP Address Fetching:** Fetch your public IP address using the `curl` command and display it in Neovim.

 ## Installation